Blog

 To help us calculate our CO2e usage, we have quite a task on our hands, to help split this task up, GHG has 3 “Scopes” that cover any gases in the Kyoto Protocol.

-Scopes are used for many reasons, but one of the main reasons cited in the GHG protocols is to stop anything being double counted, or being ambiguous as to where it should be calculated.
-These scopes then help us define action plans that work for those scopes to be more specific than something general for all emissions.
+Scopes are used for various reasons, but one of the primary reasons cited in the GHG protocols is to prevent double counting or ambiguity regarding where it should be calculated.
+These scopes then help us define action plans that are more specific to those scopes, rather than something general for all emissions.

 Scope 1 - Direct GHG emissions - Owned and controlled by the company in question, such as factory equipment that’s used to manufacture goods, or the vehicles used to transport goods (or people).